BartMassey/advent-of-code-2016/README.md

 the `template` directory, the `mkday.sh` and `process-aoc.sh` shell scripts and the `libaoc` crate.
 This sped up each day's setup considerably.
-At the beginning of day 34 I would "sh mkday.sh 34".
-At the end of the day I would select and copy the page source of the day 34 AoC page and then "xclipb -out | sh ../process-aoc.sh" to get markdown into the problem files for posterity.
+At the beginning of day 34 I would "`sh mkday.sh 34`".
+At the end of the day I would select and copy the page source of the day 34 AoC page and then

+    xclip -selection CLIPBOARD -out | sh ../process-aoc.sh

+to get markdown into the problem files for posterity.

 To generate the full rustdoc for a day, simply run this highly intuitive command:

     cargo rustdoc --open -- --no-defaults --passes collapse-docs \
       --passes unindent-comments --passes strip-priv-imports

 See Issue
 [1520](https://github.com/rust-lang/cargo/issues/1520)